greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : Power makes another Flynn unmasking request.

 Jan.
 12, 2017:
 : Obama administration finalizes new rules allowing NSA to spread "certain intel to" other U.S. intel agencies without normal privacy protections.<br>Vice President Biden and Treasury Secretary Jacob Lew request the unmasking of Flynn in intelligence communications.<br>Someone leaks to David Ignatius of the *Washington Post* that Flynn had called Russia's ambassador.
-"What did Flynn say, and did it undercut the US sanctions?" asked Ignatius in the article.
+"What did Flynn say, and did it undercut the U.S. sanctions?" asked Ignatius in the article.

 Jan.
 20, 2017:
 : Trump becomes president.<br>Fifteen minutes after Trump becomes president, former National Security Adviser Susan Rice emails memo to herself purporting to summarize the Jan.
 5 Oval Office meeting with President Obama and other top officials.
 She states that Obama instructed the group to investigate "by the book" and asked them to be mindful whether there were certain things that "could not be fully shared with the incoming administration."